P1S Case riser, LED holder and Vent

 You can keep your door shut all the time with the adjustable vent on the side too – it can be opened for lower-temperature materials like PLA, or closed to keep the heat in for ABS, nylon etc. I used magnets to lock the vent open or closed, but they turned out to be overkill as the vent slider lines up and operates perfectly anyway.

-The main body was obviously too big to print in one go, so I cut it into quadrants and then used pegs to accurately locate all the pieces for gluing (actually I used some woodworking dowels as I have loads, but I've included printable dowels too if you need to make some.)
+The main body was obviously too big to print in one go, so I cut it into equal size quadrants and then used pegs to accurately locate all the pieces for gluing (actually I used some woodworking dowels as I have loads, but I've included printable dowels too if you need to make some.)

 So, here's what I used altogether: